hebaashraf21/Expresso/README.md

 <ol>
  <li>
-     **Define Tokens with Lex** : Create a .l file specifying the tokens and their patterns.
+      <b>Define Tokens with Lex</b> : Create a .l file specifying the tokens and their patterns.
  </li>
 <li>
-     **Define Grammar with Yacc** : Create a .y file specifying the grammar rules and associated actions.
+      <b>Define Grammar with Yacc</b> : Create a .y file specifying the grammar rules and associated actions.
  </li>
 <li>
-     **Compile and Link** : Use Lex to generate a C source file for the lexer, and Yacc to generate a C source file for the parser.
+      <b>Compile and Link</b> : Use Lex to generate a C source file for the lexer, and Yacc to generate a C source file for the parser.
 Compile and link these with a C compiler.
  </li>
 </ol>